XertroV/tm-list-players-pbs/README.md

 # List Players' PBs

-Provides a window showing players' PBs for players in the current server/room.
+Provides a window showing PBs for players in the current server/room.

 PBs will refreshed whenever a player leaves/joins the server, or after 60s if nobody has joined/left in that time.